Nonlinear cascaded quantum network with giant emitters

-\textit{Model}---The nonlinear waveguide in our setup consists of an array of coupled nonlinear cavities, as depicted in \figpanel{fig1}{a}.
-In the frame rotating with the cavity frequency $\omega_c$, the waveguide Hamiltonian is ($\hbar = 1$)
+The nonlinear waveguide in our setup consists of an array of coupled nonlinear cavities, as depicted in Fig.~\ref{fig1}a.
+In the frame rotating with the cavity frequency $\omega_{\text{c}}$, the waveguide Hamiltonian is ($\hbar = 1$)

 where $a_n$ ($a^\dag_n$) is the photon annihilation (creation) operator of the $n$th cavity, $J$ is the nearest-neighbor hopping rate, and $U$ is the on-site photon-photon interaction strength.
+Throughout this work, we focus on systems with attractive interactions $U<0$.
+A detailed discussion of the repulsive case $U>0$ is provided in Supplementary Note 1 and Supplementary Note 2 D.

-Due to the nonlinear potential, a photonic state called ``\textit{doublon}''~\cite{Winkler2006, Piil2007, Wang2010, Calajo2016, Gorlach2017, Tai2017, Lyubarov2019, Flannigan2020, WangZhihai2020, Talukdar2022, Talukdar2023}, where two photons are bound together when propagating along the waveguide, emerges in the two-photon subspace.
-The dispersion relation of the doublon state with wave vector $K$ is $E_K = - \sqrt{U^2 + 16 J^2 \cos^2 (K/2)}$ [see \figpanel{fig1}{c}].
-The corresponding eigenwavefunction is $\Psi_K = \exp(i K x_c) u_K(r_d)$, where $u_K (r_d) = \exp[- |r_d| / L_u(K)]$ exponentially decays with the distance $r_d = m - n$ between the two photons (at $m$ and $n$) and $x_c = (m + n)/2$ is the center-of-mass coordinate.
-A detailed derivation is provided in Sec.~I in the Supplemental Material~\cite{supplement}.
+Due to the nonlinear potential, strongly-correlated photonic states exist in this waveguide.
+For example, a state called ``doublon''~\cite{Winkler2006, Piil2007}, where two photons are bound together when propagating along the waveguide, emerges in the two-photon subspace.
+Within the center-of-mass and relative coordinates, i.e., $x_{\text{c}} = (n_1 + n_2) / 2$ and $r_{\text{d}} = n_1 - n_2$, the doublon wave function can be expressed as $\Psi_K (x_{\text{c}},r_{\text{d}}) = e^{i K x_{\text{c}}} u_K (r_{\text{d}}) $, with $K$ the center-of-mass quasi-momentum.
+The eigen-equation is then derived as

+Taking the nonlinear potential as the interaction terms $V(r_{\text{d}})=U\delta_{r_{\text{d}},0}$, the full Green's function is obtained via the Lippmann-Schwinger equation~\cite{Piil2007}: